miracleray/allometry-rodents/README.md

 ## Analyses
 The analysis workflow is broken down into smaller scripts explained below.
 Each script loads data created by the script before, so this workflow requires you to run the scripts in order.
 The intermediate data -- stored as .rda files in the /Data/Processed folder -- are too large to upload to Github.

-### Custom functions in the utility file
-The analyses call custom functions that are all defined in the ..Data/Functions/utilities.R file.
+**Custom functions in the utility file:** The analyses call custom functions that are defined in the ..Data/Functions/utilities.R file.

-All of the scripts below are in RMarkdown format (.Rmd), which can be opened in RStudio.
+All of the scripts are in RMarkdown format (.Rmd), which can be opened in RStudio.
 There, you can edit and run code chunks as normal, or you can click the Knit button to create HTML versions with both code and output.

 * **01-extract-data-for-analyses.Rmd** Extracts both 3D coordinate data as well as the metadata data from Viewbox and prepares it for analysis in `geomorph`.
 Separates coordinate data into big and small patch protocol datasets.
 Runs GPA with bilateral symmetry, merges the symmetric shape component with centroid size, and calculates asymmetric variation for both patch datasets.
 * **02-calculate-user-error.Rmd** Allows users to view outliers and find major landmarking errors.
 Takes out replicated specimens from the shape data, finds their duplicates, and calculates user error based on repeatability for both patch datasets.